naveen5765/berlin-clock/README.md

 ## Running tests

-You can execute all the specs by running **/jasmine/** from the root of the project
+You can execute all the specs by running **jasmine** from the root of the project

 If you want to just run one spec or only those whom file names match a certain glob pattern you can do it like this: